zauni/pngmin/README.md

   pngmin: {
     compile: {
       options: {
-        binary: 'path/to/pngquant', // specify pngquant path if on Linux
         concurrency: 8,             // specify how many exucutables get spawned in parallel
         colors: 128,                // reduce colors to 128
         ext: '.png',                // use .png as extension for the optimized files